ArkaneMoose/BuzzLock/index.md

 # BuzzLock
 **Team members: Rishov Sarkar, Joshua Shafran, Andrew Gauker, and Celeste Smith**
-The most convenient secure door lock.
+The most convenient and secure door lock.

 Living in the dorms and having to carry around a key can be annoying.
 Students lose their keys all the time and they take up space.
 So with the BuzzLock you can use Bluetooth and/or a BuzzCard** to unlock your door, no key required!